Wheels of Soul Motorcycle Club: Crimes and legal issues

+On November 22, 1979, Wheels of Soul was involved in a shootout at Woodrow Wilson High School in Camden, New Jersey against rival gang Ghetto Riders.
+The shootout occurred during a cross-town rivalry football game between Woodrow Wilson High School and Camden High School.
+Nineteen people were injured in the shootout.

 In 2009, in an incident with a rival gang, members of the Wheels of Soul gunned down a member of the Sin City Titans in St. Louis, Missouri.
 The shooting had allegedly occurred after an apparent gang war was initiated by the group's Philadelphia chapter weeks prior to the incident.

+On August 2, 2010, Wheels of Soul biker Marshall "Big Bo" Fry fired a shotgun at the clubhouse of the Hell's Lovers in Denver.
+Three members of Hell's Lovers returned fire.
+At the direction of Colorado chapter president Jerry "Shakka" Elkins, Fry and another Wheels of Soul member, Rasheed Jamal "Diamond" Brandon, traveled to East St. Louis, Illinois to kill members of the Outkast motorcycle gang in January 2011.
+The murder plot was never carried out because of the presence of police near an Outkast gathering.

 Sometime during January 2011 in Chicago, a Wheels of Soul member shot a member of a rival gang, the Street Soldiers, killing them.
 The shooting commenced after an altercation had occurred between both parties.
 The gunman would later be identified as Anthony Robinson, who would later go on to shoot three individuals in the back who were fleeing from a party in Marion, Ohio, that same year.
 One of the victims was killed while another sustained serious wounds from the shooting.